Combinatorics of Hurwitz degenerations and tropical realizability: Introduction

 \subsection{Acknowledgements}

 The question pursued here has its origins in an uncompleted project of R. Cavalieri, H. Markwig, and the third author dating back to 2014, concerning the tropicalization of the double ramification cycle~\cite{CMR14a}.
 We are grateful for many years of conversations with them on these and related topics.
 Our thanks also go to D. Jensen for encouraging us to return to the question, as well as to L. Battistella, F. Carocci, and J. Wise for inspiring discussions on realizability and Gorenstein singularities.
-Finally, we are very grateful to K. Christ, E. Katz, J. Hicks, S. Koyama, S. Payne, I. Tyomkin, and D. Speyer for helpful coversations.
+Finally, we are very grateful to K. Christ, E. Katz, J. Hicks, S. Koyama, S. Payne, I. Tyomkin, and D. Speyer for their helpful conversations.
+The manuscript was improved thanks to the input of an anonymous referee.

 ML was supported by the Philippa Fawcett program.
 ML and CKN conducted the research here under the Cambridge SRIM program in 2023.
-DR was supported by EPSRC New Investigator Grant EP/V051830/1 and EPSRC Frontier Research Grant EP/Y037162/1.
+DR was supported by the EPSRC New Investigator Grant EP/V051830/1 and the EPSRC Frontier Research Grant EP/Y037162/1.